JohannesKutning/plc_benchmark/README.md

 The ripple-carry-adder is based on full adder blocks, that consist of three XOR, two AND and one OR operations.

-Due to its simple nature and its limited practial relevance the adder is to be categorized as a toy benchmark program.
+Due to its simple nature and its limited practical relevance the adder is to be categorized as a toy benchmark program.
 It is part of the collection to cover the frequently used boolean logic instructions of PLC programs.